atbcb/usab-uswds/_pages/meetings.md

 > **September 16, 1:30 - 3:00**
 >  *\[Join webcast]*

-Meetings are held at the Board’s [conference space](venue.html) at 1331 F Street NW, Suite 800, in downtown Washington, DC.&nbsp;
+Meetings are held at the Board’s [conference space](venue.html) at 1331 F Street NW, Suite 800, in downtown Washington, DC.
-For the comfort of all participants and to promote a [fragrance-free](/about/policy/ffe.html) environment, attendees are requested not to use perfume, cologne, or other fragrances.
+For the comfort of all participants and to promote a [fragrance-free](policy/ffe.html) environment, attendees are requested not to use perfume, cologne, or other fragrances.

 The Board usually substitutes one of its meetings each year for a town hall forum outside Washington, DC.